 21 Lessons for the 21st Century by Yuval Noah Harari was recommended to me by Nick of Fiction & Ideas after I reviewed Timothy Snyder’s book On Tyranny.
-This will be even less of review than I usually do; more of a mental chewing over what I read.
+This will be even less of a review than I usually do; more of a mental chewing over what I read.

 The opening line was, “In a world deluged by irrelevant information, clarity is power.”
 Okay, we’re starting off well.